 Because we have many more applicants than stipends available, the HB-REX program is competitive.
 Decisions will be made based on several factors, including motivation for doing research and availability of a good match between a student and a research mentor.

 Where can I get more information?

 For general information about the HB-REX program you should talk with Dr. Katherine Preston (kpreston@stanford; Bldg.
-20, Room 22F) or Linda Barghi (lindab@stanford; Bldg.
-20, Room 22D) in the Human Biology Program building (Bldg 20, inner main quad).
+20, Room 22D) or Linda Barghi (lindab@stanford; Bldg.
+20, Room 22F) in the Human Biology Program building (Bldg 20, inner main quad).